bfontaine/Anycode/README.md

 # prints "Hello, Baptiste!"
 ```

+> [!IMPORTANT]
-**Note:** I wrote this module for fun, please don’t use it in production.
+> I wrote this module just for fun; please don’t use it in production.

 ## Install